valory-xyz/mech-client/README.md

 <summary><b>Are AI Mechs deployed on testnets?</b></summary>

-No. AI Mechs are currently deployed on mainnets.
+No. AI Mechs are currently deployed only on mainnets.

 </details>